2017 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2017-S Silver DCAM Dime Value

-The 2017-S Silver Roosevelt Dime represents a bridge between historic composition and modern minting excellence.
-Struck in 90% silver with 10% copper alloy, these coins carry the same precious metal content as circulating dimes from 1946 through 1964, weighing 2.50 grams compared to the lighter 2.27-gram copper-nickel proofs.
+The 2017-S Silver Roosevelt Dime bridges historic composition and modern minting excellence.
+Struck in 90% silver with 10% copper alloy, these coins carry the same precious metal content as circulating dimes produced from 1946 through 1964, and weigh 2.50 grams compared to the lighter 2.27-gram copper-nickel proofs.

 The silver proofs are distributed exclusively through the annual Silver Proof Set, separate from the standard clad proof offerings.
-Each set includes silver versions of the dime, quarter, and half dollar, packaged in protective capsules with certificates of authenticity.
-This dual-track approach allows the Mint to serve both budget-conscious collectors and those seeking precious metal holdings.
+Each set includes silver versions of the dime, quarter, and half dollar, packaged in protective capsules with certificates of authenticity — allowing the Mint to serve both budget-conscious collectors and those seeking precious metal holdings.

 2017-S Silver DCAM Dime Price/Grade Chart